 Does using price trend tools in Costa Rica real estate make any sense?

 Some real estate portals offer price trend tools for those looking for comparable prices.
 There are many reasons there are no comparable prices in Costa Rica real estate.
 Statistics don’t exist either.
-Therefore, a price trend tool is quite the opposite what a user is looking for.
+Therefore, a price trend tool is quite the opposite of what a user is looking for.

-There are a few Costa Rica real estate websites, like Encuentra24, who have tried to give users price trend tools so it gives them comparable prices by m2.
+There are a few Costa Rica real estate websites, like Encuentra24, that have tried to give users price trend tools so it gives them comparable prices by m2.
 Unfortunately, since all properties are of a different size (land and construction), an average m2 price is not an honest nor correct comparison.

 For any of these price trend tools to function correctly, you need to compare apples to apples.
 If you don’t have apples to compare with apples, you receive very strange results from these price trend tools.
 Besides, it is important to understand that the price trend will only compare asking prices.
 It is also very important to note that there are many circumstances that might have a negative impact on certain property values.

 A long story short: The National Registry does not publicize prices property sold for, so there is no price history available for comps.
 So does it make any sense at all to use price trend tools?

 If you have nothing better to do, go to the National Registry, pull every deed on every property ever sold in Costa Rica and you will be able to put statistics together.
 If you don’t have a property number or the name of an owner, you won’t even know where to start your search.

 Mind you, any search would only show those deeds with a real sales price and others with an invented one used to undercut the transfer taxes.

 Also, your findings would not include those properties that were owned by a corporation where the notary public has transferred the shares.
 That would include almost every property sold by a real estate developer.

 You would need to know the property number of each property, to find all homes in one community.
 The only way to do so is to find all survey maps (usually they follow each other in number) and then do a search for the property number.
 A devilish job.